panzerdp/dmitripavlutin.com/content/posts/096-arrow-functions/index.md

 ## Step 3: *this* value

-The arrow function resolves `this` lexically.
+> The arrow function resolves `this` lexically.

-In other words, `this` value inside of an arrow function always equals `this` value from the outer function.
-Simpler, the arrow function doesn't define its own execution context.
+`this` value inside of an arrow function always equals `this` value from the outer function.
+In other words, the arrow function doesn't define its own execution context.

-In the following example, `method()` is an outer function of an arrow function:
+In the following example, an arrow function is defined inside a method:

 ```javascript{4-6}
 const object = {